swiftlang/swift-docker/swift-ci/sdks/android/README.md

 ## Specifying Architectures

-By default all the supported Android architectures will be built, but this can be reduced in order to speed up the build.
+By default, all the supported Android architectures will be built, but this can be reduced in order to speed up the build.
 This can be useful, e.g., as part of a CI that validates a pull request, as building a single architecture